Gus Dean

-Gus H. Dean (born August 19, 1994) is an American professional stock car racing driver who competes part-time in the ARCA Menards Series, driving the No. 55 and 15 Toyota Camrys for Venturini Motorsports.
+August H. Dean (born August 19, 1994) is an American professional stock car racing driver who last competed part-time in the NASCAR Xfinity Series driving the No. 15 Ford Mustang for AM Racing and in the ARCA Menards Series, driving the No. 55 Toyota Camry for Venturini Motorsports.
 He previously drove in the series for Win-Tron Racing full-time in 2017 and 2018 and part-time in 2016, 2019 and 2020.
 Dean also drove for Mason Mitchell Motorsports part-time in ARCA in 2016, winning the race at Talladega that year.
-Dean also competed in the NASCAR Camping World Truck Series full-time in 2019 for Young's Motorsports and part-time in 2020 in 2021 for Hill Motorsports.
+Dean also competed in the NASCAR Camping World Truck Series full-time in 2019 for Young's Motorsports, and part-time in 2020 and 2021 for Hill Motorsports.

+Personal life

+Dean is a native of Bluffton, South Carolina and the son of Charlie Dean, an HVAC company owner.
+Dean credits his grandfather, Charles Dean Sr., for inspiring his passion for stock car racing.

 Racing career

 ARCA Menards Series

 Dean began racing part-time in 2016 with Mason Mitchell Motorsports, scoring 1 win at Talladega in April.
 In 2017, he ran the full schedule with Win-Tron Racing, scoring a 4th-place points finish but lost rookie of the year to Riley Herbst in the season finale at Kansas.
-He return to the organization in 2018, scoring his second career win at Elko Speedway and finishing 6th in final points.
+He returned to the organization in 2018, scoring his second career win at Elko Speedway and finishing 6th in final points.

+In 2022, Dean made the switch to Venturini Motorsports.
+He is currently racing in the number 55 Toyota Camry.
+He won the season opening race at Daytona in 2024, his first with Venturini.

 NASCAR Truck Series

 On January 9, 2019, it was announced that Dean would drive the No. 12 full-time for Young's Motorsports in 2019.
 He finished his Truck rookie season 15th in points.

-Dean lost his ride at Young's Motorsports after the 2019 season.
+Dean chose not to return to Young's Motorsports after the 2019 season.
 On February 4, 2020, he joined Hill Motorsports in their No. 56 Chevrolet Silverado for the season opener at Daytona International Speedway.

+NASCAR Xfinity Series

+On August 19, 2024, AM Racing announced that Dean will pilot the No. 15 Ford Mustang at the 2024 Wawa 250.